brunoflavio-com/brunoflavio-com.github.io/_posts/2019-01-27-oni2-the-future-of-oni-and-vim.markdown

 ---
 layout: post
-title:  "Oni2, the future of Onivim?"
+title:  "Oni 2, the future of Oni and Vim?"
 date:   2018-01-2 14:20:00 +0100
 categories: blog vim
 ---